Len Wein: Personal life

-Wein's first wife was Glynis Oliver, a comics colorist who spent years on the X-Men titles.
-Following their divorce, he married Christine Valada, a photographer and attorney, in 1991, and became stepfather to Michael Bieniewicz-Valada.
+Wein's first wife was Glynis Oliver, a comics colorist who spent years on the X-Men titles; they were married some time prior to 1972.
+Following their 1985 divorce, he married Christine Valada, a photographer and attorney, in 1991, and became stepfather to Michael Bieniewicz-Valada.

 On April 6, 2009, Wein's California home burned down with considerable loss of property and mementos, including his Shazam Awards.
 He and his wife also lost their dog, Sheba, to the fire.
 Beginning October 26, 2009, Valada appeared on and won the television game show Jeopardy!, becoming a four-time champion with winnings of over $60,000.
 She indicated on the show that she would use the money to recover or replace much of the artwork and books the couple lost in the fire.

 Wein underwent triple-bypass heart surgery on February 10, 2015.
 He died on September 10, 2017.